 Meaning

 The message behind “This country, with its institutions, belongs to the people who inhabit it.
 Whenever they shall grow weary of the existing government, they can exercise their constitutional right of amending it, or exercise their revolutionary right to overthrow it.” revolves around life.
-It suggests that life unfolds in unexpected ways, making it relatable to many people's experiences.
+It suggests that every moment carries its own meaning, making it relatable to many people's experiences.

 Theme